-KEY FINANCIAL DATA ASBIS has a history of profitable growth which is proven by strong 2019 numbers.
+KEY FINANCIAL DATA

+ASBIS has a history of profitable growth which is proven by record high 2020 numbers.

-The Company has been able to achieve this, despite a vast international presence in the emerging markets of the EMEA region and some market turbulences in the past, due to: - a well suited strategy, aimed at increasing profitable business, - flexibility and ability to adjust to changing market conditions. - strong and effective risk control, - long-term relationships with suppliers, - strong relationships with vendors.
+The Company has been able to achieve this, despite a vast international presence in the emerging markets of the EMEA region and some market turbulences relating to pandemics, due to:

+- a well suited strategy, aimed at increasing profitable business,

+- flexibility and ability to adjust to changing market conditions,

+- strong and effective risk control,

+- long-term relationships with suppliers,

+- strong relationships with vendors.

-The largest region for ASBIS is the FSU (Former Soviet Union) exceeding half of our revenues in 2019 (and 2018), while the second is the CEE (Central and Eastern Europe).
+The largest region for ASBIS is the FSU (Former Soviet Union) exceeding half of our revenues in 2020 (and 2019), while the second is the CEE (Central and Eastern Europe).
 The third largest is the MEA (Middle East and Africa) region leaving the fourth place for Western Europe (WE).

 The IT distribution business is characterized by relatively low margins.
-In 2019 our gross profit margin reached 5.4% (versus 4.7% in 2018), with the growth coming from a change in product mix (in 2018 we conducted large data centre projects with lower-than-average margins and experienced a temporary VGA cards demand growth).
-We try to maintain gross margins despite competitive environment by focusing on value added REVENUES (US\$ m)
+In 2020 our gross profit margin reached 5.8% (versus 5.4% in 2019), with the growth coming from a change in product mix and increasing share of own brands.
+We try to maintain gross margins despite competitive environment by focusing on value added distribution and going into markets where we have a competitive advantage.

+REVENUES (US\$ m)

-2019 REVENUE SPLIT (US\$ m)
+2020 REVENUE SPLIT (US\$ m)